 Valuing Digital Marketing Strategy

-Real estate is an industry known for being behind the curve on adapting to the latest trends—especially technology.
+Commercial real estate is an industry known for being behind the curve on adapting to the latest trends—especially technology.
 The same is true for marketing techniques.
 For example, while over 90% of realtors use social media in some capacity, only 9% use it to market their listings.

 Why such a disparity?
 While it has been engrained in society that digital marketing is the future, groups with no expertise in the industry have no idea how to strategically use digital marketing to meet their marketing needs.
-Partner this with a hesitancy to leave behind expensive “tried and true” outbound methods like direct mailers, or news and magazine advertisements, and it becomes clear that while real estate knows digital marketing is the future, they’re not quite sure how to invest in it.
+Partner this with a hesitancy to leave behind expensive “tried and true” outbound methods like direct mailers, or news and magazine advertisements, and it becomes clear that while CRE knows digital marketing is the future, they’re not quite sure how to invest in it.

 The key to a strong digital marketing strategy is to attribute value to that strategy.
-A lot of real estate marketers fail to do so, and it hurts them in the long run.
+A lot of commercial real estate marketers fail to do so, and it hurts them in the long run.
 When people think digital marketing, they think of items like social media or blogging, and the comments become “Oh that’s simple.”
 People will refer to their teenage son being able to run a Facebook Page or their niece or nephew having a blog.
 But for digital marketing to truly work for a business, these items must be run more strategically than a casual user.
 Digital marketing relies on the perfect balance of digital strategies, working together in an integrated manner to ensure consistent messaging and continued contact with a lead or prospect.
 This means unique content including blogging and downloadable content, unique and aggregate social media content, email marketing, website and search engine optimization, etc., all tied around a central persona, strategy and buyer’s journey.
 Adding these aspects together and ensuring you have the team and resources to run it all adds up.
 However, when compared to the average standard spend of outbound strategies, the cost is typically much less—averaging just $135 for a lead on average versus $346 for an outbound lead.